West Virginia's 6th Senate district

 West Virginia's 6th Senate district is one of 17 districts in the West Virginia Senate.
-It is currently represented by Republicans Mark Maynard and Chandler Swope.
+It is currently represented by Republicans Mark Maynard and Craig A. Hart.
 All districts in the West Virginia Senate elect two members to staggered four-year terms.
 District 6 is currently the most Republican-leaning district in the Senate.

 Geography

 District 6 stretches along the state's southwestern border, covering all of Mercer County and parts of McDowell, Mingo, and Wayne Counties.
 It includes the communities of Bluefield, Princeton, Bluewell, Athens, Welch, Williamson, and Gilbert Creek.

-The district is located entirely within West Virginia's 3rd congressional district, and overlaps with the 19th, 20th, 21st, 25th, 26th, and 27th districts of the West Virginia House of Delegates.
+The district is located entirely within West Virginia's 1st congressional district, and overlaps with the 29th, 34th, 36th, 37th, 38th, 39th, and 41st districts of the West Virginia House of Delegates.
 It borders the states of Kentucky and Virginia.

 Recent election results

+2024

+DiSibbio became the Democratic nominee after Fowler was disqualified for not filing required campaign finance reports.